ArtPoon/slides/markdown/mimm4750g-L04-BLAST.md

 # BLAST

 * Basic Local Alignment Search Tool
-* Developed by Stephen Altschul, Walter Gish and David Lipman at the NCBI.
+* Developed by Stephen Altschul, Warren Gish and David Lipman at the NCBI.
 * Local similarity = search for conserved intervals.
 * This requires some way to measure the similarity of unaligned  sequences.